decentraland/adr/content/ADR-208-lambdas-api-review.md

 Action: deletion

-This endpoint is a proxy to the catalyst smart contract, this can be replaced by a call to the contract.
-To make things easier for clients, a new version of the calyst-client will be released, including both a way to query the contract if you have a web3 provider and a snapshot of the data of the contract at the time of the release.
+This endpoint is a proxy to the catalyst's smart contract that can be replaced by calling it directly.
+To make things easier for clients, a new version of the catalyst-client will be released, including both a way to query the contract if you have a web3 provider and a snapshot of the contract data at the time of the release.

 ### GET /lambdas/contracts/pois